-For your monitored applications in our APM, browser monitoring, and mobile monitoring UI, the Dependencies UI page shows a filterable list of all the applications, services, databases, and hosts we can tell are connected to that entity.
+For your monitored applications in our APM, browser monitoring, and mobile monitoring UI, the Dependencies UI page shows a filterable list of all the applications, services, databases, and hosts that New Relic identifies as a connection to that entity.
 It shows upstream and downstream dependencies, and provides paths to explore them.

-Similar to service maps, the Dependencies UI helps you understand how all of your upstream and downstream services are connected.
+While service maps displays an entity-scoped map of an entity's relationships, the Dependencies UI page displays your upstream and downstream services in a table.
 It also uses the same color coding system used by service maps to show you what's performing well and what isn't.

 The Dependencies UI page is available for entities monitored by our APM agents, our mobile agents, and our browser agents.

 Here are required versions for APM agents:

 - C 1.0.0 or higher

 - Java 3.9.0 or higher